 In addition, Overstream Clean provides skills training to people with experience of or at risk of homelessness.
 Working in partnership with local businesses, housing associations and the council, we aim to be an exemplary model of getting people furthest away from employment back into work.

 In 2015, 30 people joined their six week cleaning skills training programme and 12 people who have experienced homelessness were employed.
 Overstream Clean currently employ five cleaning operatives, one to two gardeners, and one supervisor, and pays employees the living wage.
-80 per cent of the team reported an improvement in their self-esteem.
+80% of the team reported an improvement in their self-esteem.

 Overstream Clean is a project of Cambridge charity Wintercomfort for the Homeless.